alejandECE/ml-examples/conv nets/object detection/sliding windows/README.md

 * Script [cnn3_training.py](./cnn3_training.py) is the training script to get a CNN with a classification and regression head (using fully connected layers).
 The resulting network is the one used in the sliding window script.
 * Script [cnn4_training.py](./cnn4_training.py) trains the fully convolutional network.

-All trainings and graphs are logged for visualization in Tensorboard.
+All trainings and graphs are logged for visualization in Tensorboard (a [script is created automatically](./utils.py#L23) to run a docker container hosting the corresponding logs).
 A video showing this can be found [here](https://youtu.be/Ec9BTzexaQY).
 Results applying the [convolutional sliding window approach](./convolutional_sliding_window.py) are shown [here](https://youtu.be/XHPVU3sZznE)